 Even flimsier versions with cheap substrate have legitimate reasons for consideration.
 First, the cost of wood veneer is a whole lot cheaper than the cost to build an entire piece of furniture out of a rare cut piece of wood.
 If you use a flimsy substrate, yes, your paneling or furniture may crack or chip, but it won’t be hard to replace.
 Moreover, you can use a strong wood substrate with an exotic wood species to create truly elegant and cost-effective wood veneer paneling and furniture.
 Take bird’s eye maple, for example.
 A dining room set made of solid bird’s eye maple can cost nearly $20,000!
 A piece of furniture finished in bird’s eye veneer, however, has all the great looks of that rare wood at a fraction of the price.
 It’s still not going to be cheap, but it might actually be something you can fit into your budget.

-Need to find a pro for your Woodworking Project?Find Pros
+Ready to start your Woodworking Project?Find Pros

 Wood Veneer Panels and Sheets